 These studies has showed saw palmetto’s abilities to cure male or female pattern alopecia.
 Its treatment was said to be the same as prescription drugs such as the one said earlier, Propecia.
 A meta-analysis of experiments were written in the Journal of American Medical Association in 1998 which concluded that saw palmetto preparations are safe and effective.
 A daily dosage of 320mg of the liposterolic extract of saw palmetto is safe for people who wants to use it for their hair loss.

-Many people have used saw palmetto together with Propecia, but dropped the prescription drug due to some health complication.
-But like any other medicines saw palmetto also have side effects, some of them are dizziness, stomach pain, headache, and others.
-Pregnant women and people under medications are advised to consult a doctor before using saw palmetto.
+Many people have used saw palmetto together with Propecia, but dropped the prescription drug due to some health complications.
+But like any other medicines saw palmetto can also have side effects, some of them are dizziness, stomach pain, headache, and others.
+Pregnant women and people under medications are advised to consult a doctor before using the herb.

 It is always good to know the nature of the medications you take before usage.
 Supplements especially herbs must be studied thoroughly before distributing to avoid any complications in may bring to its users.

 Are you balding?
 Do you notice hair falling from your scalp from time to time?
 Is your forehead becoming wider?
 Don’t be afraid because you are definite not alone.
 As a matter of fact you are just one of the very large population of people experience hair loss.
 But this is not the time to wear a cap and hide your scalp because lots of treatments are now discovered and this age old problem could be dealt with so many ways.